-9. Definitions
+10. Definitions

 Debt: These criteria only consider debt that we include in our assessment of the financial risk profile of the issuer, with the exception of hybrid debt, which we take at full face value, regardless of any equity content we may assign, and with the exception of non-recourse debt, which is generally excluded if it meets the conditions described in Appendix 6: Non-Recourse Debt.
-We also do not include adjustments for nondebt claims, such as unfunded pension liabilities, all lease obligations, and other nondebt liabilities, according to the criteria article, "Corporate Methodology: Ratios And Adjustments," published Nov.
-19, 2013.
+We also do not include adjustments for nondebt claims, such as unfunded pension liabilities, all lease obligations, and other nondebt liabilities, according to the criteria article, "Corporate Methodology: Ratios And Adjustments."
 In addition, we do not include inter-company loans, nor the undrawn portion of credit facilities, in our definition of debt.

 Contractually subordinated debt: Debt that, as detailed in the loan agreement or indenture, is subordinated to other debt instruments.
+For FMIs with clearing and settlement liabilities that are senior to the debt to be rated, we treat the debt to be rated as if it were contractually subordinated, as described in Step 1 in Appendix 8.